kemalkagankural/SerenityBDD-viaGitHubCopilot/README.md

 ## Also ı used to Github Copilot in this project

-I want to share my experiences about Github Copilot.Firstly,I gave a example to writing scenario via Github Copilot
+I want to share my experiences about Github Copilot.Firstly,I gave a example to writing scenario via Github Copilot.

 ![SerenityBDD-via-GithubCopilot-se](https://user-images.githubusercontent.com/66682123/155021154-d12de067-e1a8-4e17-982f-533709dfd1ff.gif)